Public Policy Agenda

 - Advocate for Growth of High Demand Clusters: Promote policies that support the growth, retention and attraction of talent needed by our high-tech, high-growth industry sectors.

-- Support initiatives that encourage transit, managed-lane options, telecommuting, bike/pedestrian facilities and public/private solutions.
+- Support initiatives that encourage transit mobility including managed-lane options, telecommuting, bike/pedestrian facilities and public/private solutions.

-- Increase Surface Transportation Funding.
-Continue to support the revenue stream created by HB 170; oppose measures to reduce or alter resource streams devoted to transportation funding.
+- Increase surface transportation funding.
+Continue to support the revenue stream created by HB 170, Transportation Funding Act of 2015; oppose measures to reduce or alter resource streams devoted to transportation funding.

 - Upgrade existing freight networks.
 Increase freight capacity and safety on our existing interstates and rail networks.
 Maximize operational and regulatory efficiencies for movement of freight.